-"House Officer" - means a medical officer during the first two years of employment after graduation.
+"House Officer" - means a qualified medical practitioner in the first years of employment as a medical officer following graduation.

 "Leave year" - means the 12-month period commencing on and from the date or anniversary of the medical officer's appointment.